 SMS messages generally have a better chance of being seen compared to other channels.
 With email, as many as 55% of all emails globally are considered spam – it can take time and effort to build a reputable ‘sending reputation’ with email service providers, so deliverability is a concern.
 Of the emails that do land in the inbox, on average, only 21.33% are opened.

-Though SMS messages are also subject to spam filters by carriers, there’s less chance of texts going astray, especially considering the transactional nature of the content.
-Furthermore, text messages lead the way with an astonishing 98% open rate, because of their ‘always-on’ nature.
+Though SMS messages are also subject to spam filters by carriers, there's a lower chance of texts going astray, especially considering the transactional nature of the content.
+Furthermore, text messages lead the way with an astonishing 98% open rate because of their ‘always-on' nature.

 “SMS is a quick and simple channel for when you need to make sure the message gets delivered.”
-These are the words of Kristjan Bek from Bigbank, who is currently using Messente’s messaging API for transactional SMS messages like updates on contract status and payment reminders, as well as customer authentication, customer service and marketing.
+These are the words of Kristjan Bek from Bigbank, who is currently using Messente's transactional SMS API for text messages such as updates on contract status and payment reminders alongside text-based customer authentication, customer service, and marketing.

 SMS is the channel of choice for many

 Studies have shown that SMS is the preferred method of communication between customers and businesses.
-In one survey, nearly two-thirds of respondents said they’d switch to a business that offers text messaging for communication.
+In one survey, nearly two-thirds of respondents said they'd switch to a business that offers text messaging for communication.
 The same study further reports that 75% of those surveyed said that appointment reminders were helpful.
-Other helpful transactional SMS messages included banking alerts (according to 45% of respondents) and food delivery updates (39%).
+Some examples of transactional communication they found helpful were banking alerts (according to 45% of respondents) and food delivery updates (39%).

 Millennials, in particular, seem to prefer transactional SMS messages.
 According to Openmarket, more than half of survey respondents said they’d like to receive delivery notifications and appointment reminders by text as opposed to other options.

-As mentioned earlier, transactional SMS covers a range of informational and service-related messages.
-See some of these in action below.
+As mentioned earlier, businesses send different types of transactional SMS covering a range of informational and service-related messages.
+See some super effective examples of transactional SMS in action below.

 In this example, Powergrid uses SMS to inform and update customers about progress made in fixing an electrical fault.
-This is a business-critical text which highlights how customers can ask for help if needed and it reinforces the company’s goal for achieving top-level customer service.
+This is a business-critical text that highlights how customers can ask for help if needed, and it reinforces the company's goal of achieving top-level customer service.

 Some businesses require customers to engage from time to time to keep their service running smoothly.
-Take this energy company which uses transactional SMS to request meter readings to keep their customers’ account up-to-date.
-This example uses emojis, which provides a friendly, informal tone – a nice touch when customer action is needed.
+Take this energy company which uses transactional SMS to request meter readings to keep their customers' accounts up-to-date.
+This example even uses emojis, which provide a friendly, informal tone – a nice touch when customer action is needed.

-Sending an appointment reminder can help to reduce no-shows and mixups.
-Here, British Telcom reminds a customer that an engineer is due to visit, stating the specific date and time and providing an opportunity to cancel or make changes.
-There’s also a cut off time for changes to manage customer expectations.
+Sending an appointment reminder can help to reduce no-shows.
+A brief confirmation SMS can prevent messy mixups.
+Here, BT Group (formerly British Telecom) reminds a customer that an engineer is due to visit, stating the specific date and time and providing an opportunity to cancel or make changes.
+There's also a cut-off time for changes to better manage customer expectations.

 Another familiar transactional SMS is one that involves two-step authentication and a one-time passcode (OTP).
 Many businesses use this type of message to increase security for customers attempting to log into an account online.
 SMS works brilliantly for user verification because messages can be sent and received more or less instantly.